 A couple of years ago, to top up your phone balance or pay bills, you had to go to the bank.
 Now the Internet solves all our problems.
 You can link your credit card to an app and do any transaction with your phone.
+Fintech is one of the fastest growing industries in the world because it is more secure and convenient than traditional forms of financial services.

 The fintech market is expanding, and companies are incorporating the latest innovations: AI, ecosystems, microservices.
 Such apps help financial services and companies manage the financial aspects of a business.